Brian Anderson Player Props: Brewers vs. Athletics

 Brian Anderson At The Plate

-- Anderson is hitting .236 with eight doubles, a triple, eight home runs and 28 walks.
+- Anderson is batting .231 with eight doubles, a triple, eight home runs and 28 walks.

-- He has hit a home run in six games this year (10.0%), homering in 3.3% of his trips to the dish.
+- He has gone deep in six games this season (9.8%), homering in 3.3% of his trips to the dish.

-- Anderson has driven home a run in 19 games this year (31.7%), including more than one RBI in 13.3% of his games and producing three or more of his team's runs on two occasions..
+- In 31.1% of his games this year, Anderson has had at least one RBI.
+He's picked up more than one in 13.1% and driven in three or more of his team's runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.